adobong-sunog/adobong-sunog/README.md

 # About me:

-I'm a human being, whose interests are playing musical instruments (keyboard and the guitar), sleeping and learning web development (and cloud computing too eventually).
+I'm Daniel Salvacion, a human being whose interests are playing musical instruments (keyboard and the guitar), sleeping and learning web development (and cloud computing too eventually).
 > My portfolio: (currently in development)

 # Projects: